TheRobotCarlson/collected-notes/project_ideas.md

 - learns how long you take to do certain tasks
 - reminds you how to do certain routines
 - lets you know if you're ready tp d

+## Command line productivity assist
+Taskwarrior works well for managing tasks, clearing the clutter involved with todo managers.
+The Notes project mentioned above works well for getting things done without getting in the way of productivity.
+There are still some things lacking from both of these tools that could be aggregated into one unified, modular, command line productivity platform.
+- integrates google calendar
+- planning application for events / work
+- integrates taskwarrior
+- integrates notes notetaking
+- groups tasks, deadlines, and notes into projects and contexts
+- integrates git manager for syncing between machines and for backup
+    - optional git managers
+- provides options for online hosting, but not required
+    - create shareable links
+    - better graphs for display
+    - integrates with rescuetime, other time tracking apps.
+        - maybe custom time tracking solution
+- email or text notifications, but not required
+- potentially work with exist.io or provide custom insights and suggestions
+- pipe-able
+- simple, parseable files to allow modularity and customization
+- email follow up integration
+- searchable tags

+## UKY ACM Blog
+The ACM is always doing things that sometimes go unnoticed.
+We have members that participate in hackathons and do well.
+We run awesome workshops.
+We have fun game nights.
+Starting a blog for government members to publish information about what we've been up to would be a great way to both communicate to the public what we've been doing and provide inspiration for other CS students here at UK.
+It also provides a good template for the future ACM government for activities and feedback..
+- Easy to contribute to, markdown
+- Ability to have comments for feedback on posts
+- Revamp of the website in the process